Benersem/A-B-Testing-for-Eniac-Website/README.md

 1. **Randomized User Assignment**: Visitors are randomly assigned to one of four button variations.
 2. **Data Collection**: Clicks and total visits are recorded.
 3. **Statistical Analysis**: A/B test is performed using a **Chi-Square Test** and **Post Hoc Test**.
-4. **Visualization**: CTR comparison using bar charts and funnel visualizations.
+4. **Visualization**: Chi-square distribution, Heatmap.

 ## 📈 Results & Findings
-For detailed findings, please refer to the [FINDINGS.md](FINDINGS.md) file.
+For detailed findings, please refer to the [FINDINGS.md](results/FINDINGS.md) file.